GameDevBench: Evaluating Agentic Capabilities Through Game Development: Abstract

 \section{Abstract}

 Despite rapid progress on coding agents, progress on their multimodal counterparts has lagged behind.
 A key challenge is the scarcity of evaluation testbeds that combine the complexity of software development with the need for deep multimodal understanding.
-Game development provides such a testbed as agents must navigate large, dense codebases while manipulating intrinsically multimodal assets such as shaders, sprites, and animations within a visual game scene.
-We present \texttt{GameDevBench}, the first benchmark for evaluating agents on game development tasks. \texttt{GameDevBench} consists of \taskcount~tasks derived from web and video tutorials.
-Tasks require significant multimodal understanding and are complex---the average solution requires over three times the amount of lines of code and file changes compared to prior software development benchmarks.
-Agents still struggle with game development, with the best agent solving only $54.5\%$ of tasks.
-We find a strong correlation between perceived task difficulty and multimodal complexity, with success rates dropping from $46.9\%$ on gameplay-oriented tasks to $31.6\%$ on 2D graphics tasks.
+In game development, agents must navigate large, dense codebases while manipulating intrinsically multimodal assets such as shaders, sprites, and animations within a visual game scene.
+We present \texttt{GameDevBench}, the first benchmark for evaluating agents on game development tasks. \texttt{GameDevBench} consists of \fullcount~tasks derived from web and video tutorials.
+Tasks require significant multimodal understanding and are complex---the average solution requires over three times the lines of code and file changes compared to prior software development benchmarks.
+Agents struggle with game development, with the best agent and method solving only $53.8\%$ of tasks.
+We find a strong correlation between perceived task difficulty and multimodal complexity, with average success rate dropping from $51.4\%$ on gameplay-oriented tasks to $33.0\%$ on 2D graphics tasks.
 To improve multimodal capability, we introduce two simple image and video-based feedback mechanisms for agents.
-Despite their simplicity, these methods consistently improve performance, with the largest change being an increase in \model{Claude Sonnet 4.5}’s performance from $33.3\%$ to $47.7\%$.
-We release \texttt{GameDevBench} publicly to support further research into agentic game development.
+Despite their simplicity, these methods consistently improve performance, increasing \model{GPT-5.4}'s performance from $41.1\%$ to $52.0\%$ when given visual feedback.
+We release our code at \url{https://github.com/waynchi/gamedevbench}